oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/sierra-leone.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 269 (2021 est.)
+- `總訂閱數`: 269 (2021 est.)
-- `subscriptions per 100 inhabitants`: (2021 est.) less than 1
+- `每100名居民訂閱數`: (2021 est.) less than 1

 ### 電話—移動電話
-- `total subscriptions`: 8.227 million (2021 est.)
+- `總訂閱數`: 8.227 million (2021 est.)
-- `subscriptions per 100 inhabitants`: 98 (2021 est.)
+- `每100名居民訂閱數`: 98 (2021 est.)

 ### 電信系統
-- `general assessment`: the telecom sector has only gradually recovered from the destruction caused during the war years, and only since 2019 has there been an effective terrestrial fiber backbone infrastructure, while the cable link to neighboring Guinea was not completed until February 2020; there is considerable available capacity from the ACE submarine cable and the national fiber network, but this is used inefficiently and so the price of internet connectivity remains one of the highest in the region; the theft of equipment and cabling, compounded by neglect, mismanagement, and under investment, means that telecommunications companies continue to operate in difficult conditions; the telecom regulator has made efforts to improve the market, including the liberalization of the international gateway and regular checks on QoS; the regulator reduced the price floor for mobile voice calls in early 2020, though consumers objected to the MNOs withdrawing a number of cheap packages as a response; the mobile sector has been the main driver of overall telecom revenue (2022)
+- `總體評估`: the telecom sector has only gradually recovered from the destruction caused during the war years, and only since 2019 has there been an effective terrestrial fiber backbone infrastructure, while the cable link to neighboring Guinea was not completed until February 2020; there is considerable available capacity from the ACE submarine cable and the national fiber network, but this is used inefficiently and so the price of internet connectivity remains one of the highest in the region; the theft of equipment and cabling, compounded by neglect, mismanagement, and under investment, means that telecommunications companies continue to operate in difficult conditions; the telecom regulator has made efforts to improve the market, including the liberalization of the international gateway and regular checks on QoS; the regulator reduced the price floor for mobile voice calls in early 2020, though consumers objected to the MNOs withdrawing a number of cheap packages as a response; the mobile sector has been the main driver of overall telecom revenue (2022)
-- `domestic`: fixed-line less than 0 per 100 and mobile-cellular just over 98 per 100 (2021)
+- `國內`: fixed-line less than 0 per 100 and mobile-cellular just over 98 per 100 (2021)
-- `international`: country code - 232; landing point for the ACE submarine cable linking to South Africa, over 20 western African countries and Europe; satellite earth station - 1 Intelsat (Atlantic Ocean) (2019)
+- `國際的`: country code - 232; landing point for the ACE submarine cable linking to South Africa, over 20 western African countries and Europe; satellite earth station - 1 Intelsat (Atlantic Ocean) (2019)

 ### 廣播媒體
 1 government-owned TV station; 3 private TV stations; a pay-TV service began operations in late 2007; 1 government-owned national radio station; about two-dozen private radio stations primarily clustered in major cities; transmissions of several international broadcasters are available  (2019)